atulapra/Emotion-detection/README.md

 * Download the FER-2013 dataset from [here](https://anonfile.com/bdj3tfoeba/data_zip) and unzip it inside the Keras folder.

+* If you want to train this model or train after making changes to the model, use `python kerasmodel.py --mode train`.

+* If you want to view the predictions without training again, you can download my pre-trained model `(model.h5)` from [here](https://anonfile.com/i7k3x0oab4/model_h5) and then run `python kerasmodel.py --mode display`.

 * The folder structure is of the form:
   Keras:
   * data (folder)